Founder - Himalayan International Film Festival

 Writer and Director: TAINTED FREEDOM - A SHORT film

-Khenrab initiated the 1st ever Himalayan International Film Festival in Seattle’s Armory Loft at the Seattle Center.
-He envisions to create a platform for young filmmakers and in particular filmmakers from the Pan-Himalayan regions where they can showcase their work and talent and be noticed.
-August 26 – 27 (2017) brings the breathtaking views and the poignant stories in cinematic form, coming to you from countries like Nepal, Tibet, Bhutan, India, Pakistan and Afghanistan at the Seattle Center’s Armory Loft in Seattle, WA.
+In 2015, Khenrab initiated the 1st ever Himalayan International Film Festival in Seattle with support from the Tibetan community and Seattle Center.
+He envisions to creating a platform for young filmmakers and in particular filmmakers from the Pan-Himalayan regions where they can showcase their work and talent through art, films and storytelling.
+Every year, #himiff brings breathtaking views and poignant stories from countries like Nepal, Tibet, Bhutan, India, Pakistan and Afghanistan at the Seattle Center’s Armory Loft in Seattle, WA.
 Khenrab believes a festival like this is long overdue in the Seattle Art scene.
+The 4th Himalayan International Film Festival (Aug 25 & 26, 2018) highlighted on A Collection of Tibetan Movies and brought to our community award winning movies including Pema Tseden's Tharlo and young and upcoming French Tibetan filmmaker Tenzin Dasel's Royal Cafe.